FAQs

 4: What are the rates for outdoor education programs?

 For multi-day programs, we charge a fixed rate per student per 24-hour period.
 That rate changes slightly each school year due to variable costs.
-Our single and partial-day programs are priced according to your group size and activities.
-If you are interested in learning more about our daily rate, please use the contact form, call, or email us directly at [email protected].
+Our single- and partial-day programs are priced according to your group size and activities.
+If you are interested in learning more about our daily rate, please use the contact form, call, or email us.
 Our programs tend to be affordable and very customizable, with a variety of activities to choose from.

 5: What size groups can you accommodate?